Dr. Rick Carter - McClure, PHD, MFT, LICDC, MBA

 NEVADA License #01448

-MARRIAGE COUNSELING (MARRIAGE THERAPY) COUPLES COUNSELING (COUPLES THERAPY) AND INDIVIDUAL THERAPY IN COLUMBUS, OHIO (TELE-THERAPY/VIDEO THERAPY) FOR CLIENTS IN NEVADA, OHIO and CALIFORNIA, ALSO).
+MARRIAGE COUNSELING (MARRIAGE THERAPY) COUPLES COUNSELING (COUPLES THERAPY) AND INDIVIDUAL THERAPY FOR HETEROSEXUAL MEN IN COLUMBUS, OHIO (TELE-THERAPY/VIDEO THERAPY) FOR CLIENTS IN NEVADA, OHIO and CALIFORNIA, ALSO).
 PLEASE INQUIRE AT [email protected]

 SOLUTION-FOCUSED THERAPY AND PERSONAL EMPOWERMENT